debdeepbh/perigrain/README.md

 # Todo

-- [ ] generate mesh programmically with gmsh api in python
-	- [x] nonconvex interceptors for the `.msh`-imported files
-	- [ ] Why are some bonds in `wheel_annulus` automatically removed (without nci)?
-	- [ ] fix fltk crash in ubuntu
+- [ ] In addition to `particle.torque` we need initial angular acceleration data, otherwise, initial angular acceleration is taken to be zero.
+* [ ] [Better to edit (a copy of) timeloop.cpp] How to simulate: particle first settles, then things are dropped on them

 - [ ] Compression without gravity? (pre-computation of gravity takes too long)
-* [ ] Compute the total kinetic energy for plotting.
-Does fracture (without damping and friction) dissipate the kinetic energy?
-* [ ] [Better to edit (a copy of) timeloop.cpp] How to simulate: particle first settles, then things are dropped on them
 * [ ] To get a convex curve like the others test on `2d_bulk_small`
 	- [?]
 Equal grain size (maybe the disparity in cnot computation for scaled grains is causing extra/less force)
 	- [x] [didn't make any difference] Bigger grain size